May 20, 2019

 In this Google Tag Manager tutorial, I’ve explained very basics and it already has become one of my largest guides on this blog.
 And there’s so much more to learn!

 Just like any other tool of such complexity, Google Tag Manager has its learning curve which in some cases might look very challenging.
-To save you a lot of time and explain everything in a clear manner, I’ve created a Google Tag Manager online course (polished for a long time).
+To save you a lot of time and explain everything in a clear manner, I’ve created a premium Google Tag Manager online course (polished for a long time).
 By enrolling to it, you’ll learn ins and outs that a GTM beginner/intermediate user should definitely be aware of.

 With many practical tasks, 9 hours of video material, downloadable resources and my personal checklists/workflows you’ll cut many corners and avoid a lot of mistakes that I’ve made in the past.
 Instead of spending months or years trying to figure everything out by yourself, you’ll be fully ready much quicker.